Alfa Romeo 185T: Racing history

-Driven by Patrese, the 185T was involved in arguably the most spectacular accident of the season.
-On lap 16 of the Monaco Grand Prix, Nelson Piquet in his Brabham-BMW was attempting to pass Patrese along the pit straight.
-Notoriously hard to pass, Patrese moved across on his former Brabham teammate and put the Brazilian into the guardrail.
-In a shower of sparks, flames and debris famously captured by the television cameras, both the Brabham and the Alfa were destroyed, though both drivers were able to walk away injury free.
+Driven by Patrese, the 185T was involved in an accident on lap 16 of the Monaco Grand Prix.
+Nelson Piquet in his Brabham-BMW was attempting to pass Patrese along the pit straight.
+Patrese moved across on his former Brabham teammate and put the Brazilian into the guardrail.
+The incident was captured by the television cameras, both the Brabham and the Alfa Romeo were destroyed, though both drivers were able to walk away injury free.

 It was at Monaco where Cheever achieved the best qualifying position for the 185T when he started from fourth on the grid with a time only 0.279 seconds slower than pole winner Ayrton Senna in his Lotus-Renault.
 Cheever had failed to qualify the 184T at Monaco in 1984.
 After the qualification, Cheever told reporters "We have a new wing here, which is much better than the old one, and the grip is good.
 Most of all though, we're understanding more and more about the Bosch Motronic, and throttle response is excellent.
 I think we can run with just about anyone on power as well.
 I mean, the car is good all round right now - if it can finish".
 However, it did not take too long for the American to change his tune about the 185T.

-Aftermath
+Reception and shortcomings

-In an interview he gave in 2000, Patrese described the 185T as "The Worst Car I ever drove".
+Patrese later described the 185T as the worst car he had driven.
+He criticised its chassis and aerodynamics, severe turbo lag and poor reliability.
+The fuel-thirsty engine also required the car to begin races with a heavy fuel load, while repeated turbocharger failures limited the team's testing and development mileage.
+In July 1985, the team abandoned the 185T and returned to a modified version of the previous season's 184T chassis.